Supports in the Area

 The Living with Loss to suicide is a peer led group that meets the last Monday of every month starting at 6:30 pm.
 The group meets all year long.

-- Meetings locations are shifting please contact email@example.com or contact Meryl Murray R.S.W, group facilitator at 780.342.1340 for details.
+- Meeting’s are held in-person in Spruce Grove, please contact email@example.com or contact Meryl Murray R.S.W, group facilitator at 780.342.1340 for details.

 - On Facebook you can join the Living with Loss to Suicide Survivors’ Support Group you will require permission to join as this is a private group.